-InSight No. LX
+InSight No. XL

 Ahead of Piano Nobile's Ben Nicholson exhibition, InSight considers a work which the artist made after swapping Cornwall for Switzerland in 1958.
 Nicholson liked to travel, though art was always his overwhelming concern in life, and his adventures abroad often prompted new ideas for his work.